Understanding Optical Communications:Optical Fibre - IMEDEA

 2.2.1.2 Fibre Transmission Windows (Bands)

 Figure 14.
 Transmission Windows.
-The upper curve shows the absorption characteristics of fibre in the s.
-The lower one is for modern fibre.
+The upper curve showcases the absorption characteristics of fibre in the s.
+The lower one illustrates those of modern fibre.

 For more information, please visit RuiQi Optics.